-Located on the quiet beach Bang Niang sits La Vela Khao Lak resort built-in 2017 with 181 rooms and eight different room types.
+Located on the quiet beach Bang Niang sits La Vela Khao Lak resort built in 2017 with 181 rooms and eight different room types.

 Prices start from 2,000 Baht per night and include breakfast.

-Ultra-luxury 5 star boutique resort The Sarojin is located in tropical gardens on the coast of Khao Lak with private beach access.
+Ultra-luxury 5-star boutique resort The Sarojin is located in tropical gardens on the coast of Khao Lak with private beach access.
 The resort houses 56 rooms, including deluxe tropical garden views and private pool suites.

 The resort offers event bookings, spa treatments, private charters to nearby islands, and complimentary use of their many watersport offerings, including an Omega Topaz dinghy.
-Food offerings include all-day breakfast, fine dining, and an award-winning wine cellar with over 200 wines.
+Food offerings include an all-day breakfast, fine dining, and an award-winning wine cellar with over 200 wines.

-Prices start from 10,000 Baht per night, including breakfast, wi-fi and onsite parking.
+Prices start from 10,000 Baht per night, including breakfast, wi-fi, and onsite parking.

 Casa de La Flora

-Located on Bang Niang is 5-star rated Casa de La Flora, an award-winning resort with uniquely designed cube-shaped sea view villas that blend in with the coastline.
+Located on Bang Niang is a 5-star rated Casa de La Flora, an award-winning resort with uniquely designed cube-shaped sea view villas that blend in with the coastline.
 The resort houses 36 stunning rooms, including beachfront pool villas and duplex suites with a private mini pool.

-The has an infinity-edge pool, beachfront restaurant with a western menu, and an onsite spa.
+The has an infinity-edge pool, a beachfront restaurant with a western menu, and an onsite spa.
 Package tours of islands, white water rafting, and sunset yacht cruises are available to book through the resort.

 Prices start from 4,000 Baht per night, including breakfast, wi-fi, and onsite parking.